2019/2020 TUITION AND FEES

 - Current undergraduate students, as well as applicants who meet the requirements for undergraduate admission, may be considered for financial assistance from the university.
 To receive financial assistance, students must be registered for a minimum of nine credit hours per semester.
 University-sponsored financial assistance is not available during the summer term.
 Students with fewer than nine credit hours will lose their financial assistance.
 For more information click here.

-- Once accepted into the university, each student is required to pay a non-refundable deposit of 12,500 AFN prior to registering for classes at AUAF.
+- Once accepted into the university, each student is required to pay a non-refundable deposit of AFN 12,500 prior to registering for classes at AUAF.
 This deposit is applied toward the student’s tuition fee.
 If a student decides not to attend classes after paying the deposit, the student must forfeit the amount unless a refund is requested through a proper petition and approved by the provost.

 Method of Deposit

 - All students are billed, and all payment must be made, in Afghanis unless prior arrangements have been made for payment in US dollars.
 Students are expected to either pay the full amount of tuition at the beginning of the semester or to make arrangements to enrol in a three-month installment payment plan with the Student Finance Office.
 Once enrolled in the monthly installment plan, students must make sure that they pay their installments on time so as to not incur additional late fines.
 Failure to make timely payments may result in dis-enrollment from the courses in which the student is registered.
 Grades will not be posted, transcripts will not be given, and enrollment in further classes will not be allowed until all accounts from previous terms have been paid in full.
-All payments are made at the Student Finance Office.

 - Financial aid is not offered for summer or winter sessions.